Bernardo-MG/querydsl-example-sql/src/site/markdown/index.md

-# Querydsl Example
+# Querydsl Example with SQL

-An example showing how to set up Querydsl.
+Using the Querydsl DSL to handle SQL queries.
+These queries are handled through the tests.